gardener/gardener/docs/concepts/gardenlet.md

 It checks the `.status.conditions` of the backing `ManagedResource` created in the `garden` namespace of the seed cluster.
 A `ManagedResource` is considered "healthy" if the conditions `ResourcesApplied=ResourcesHealthy=True` and `ResourcesProgressing=False`.

-If all `ManagedResource`s are healthy then the `SeedSystemComponentsHealthy` condition of the `Seed` will be set to `True`.
+If all `ManagedResource`s are healthy, then the `SeedSystemComponentsHealthy` condition of the `Seed` will be set to `True`.
 Otherwise, it will be set to `False`.

-If at least one `ManagedResource` is unhealthy and there is threshold configuration for the conditions (in `.controllers.seedCare.conditionThresholds`) then the status of the `SeedSystemComponentsHealthy` condition will be set
+If at least one `ManagedResource` is unhealthy and there is threshold configuration for the conditions (in `.controllers.seedCare.conditionThresholds`), then the status of the `SeedSystemComponentsHealthy` condition will be set:

 - to `Progressing` if it was `True` before.
 - to `Progressing` if it was `Progressing` before and the `lastUpdateTime` of the condition does not exceed the configured threshold duration yet.
 - to `False` if it was `Progressing` before and the `lastUpdateTime` of the condition exceeds the configured threshold duration.

 The condition thresholds can be used to prevent reporting issues too early just because there is a rollout or a short disruption.
-Only if the unhealthiness persists for at least the configured threshold duration then the issues will be reported (by setting the status to `False`).
+Only if the unhealthiness persists for at least the configured threshold duration, then the issues will be reported (by setting the status to `False`).

 #### "Lease" Reconciler

 This reconciler checks whether the connection to the seed cluster's `/healthz` endpoint works.
-If this succeeds then it renews a `Lease` resource in the garden cluster's `gardener-system-seed-lease` namespace.
+If this succeeds, then it renews a `Lease` resource in the garden cluster's `gardener-system-seed-lease` namespace.
 This indicates a heartbeat to the external world, and internally the `gardenlet` sets its health status to `true`.
 In addition, the `GardenletReady` condition in the `status` of the `Seed` is set to `True`.
-The whole process is similar to what the `kubelet` does to report heartbeats for its `Node` resource and its `KubeletReady` condition, see also [this section](#heartbeats).
+The whole process is similar to what the `kubelet` does to report heartbeats for its `Node` resource and its `KubeletReady` condition.
+For more information, see [this section](#heartbeats).

-If the connection to the `/healthz` endpoint or the update of the `Lease` fails then the internal health status of `gardenlet` is set to `false`.
+If the connection to the `/healthz` endpoint or the update of the `Lease` fails, then the internal health status of `gardenlet` is set to `false`.
-Also, this internal health status is set to `false` automatically after some time in case the controller gets stuck for whatever reason.
+Also, this internal health status is set to `false` automatically after some time, in case the controller gets stuck for whatever reason.
 This internal health status is available via the `gardenlet`'s `/healthz` endpoint and is used for the `livenessProbe` in the `gardenlet` pod.

 ### [`Shoot` Controller](../../pkg/gardenlet/controller/shoot)